[Originally written in 2010. I’ve been sitting on this post for over five years. I’m not sure why.]

 In 1997 I went to computer college, finally realising that my area of expertise should be my career path as well.
 Journalism was not for me, despite the extended family pushing me in that direction.
 It was also time to do something with my life.
 I had been out of school for two years, and had nothing to show for it except two incomplete art degrees.

-[End of Part 1 — I’ll try not to wait another five years for Part 2].
+[End of Part 1 — I’ll try not to wait another fifteen years for Part 2].